tejuscs/ADBD-Labs/atp-data-pump-migration/atp-data-pump-migration.md

 - In the above command, replace the following:

-    *password* - Admin password for your autonomous database
+    *password* - Admin password for your Autonomous AI Database

     *connect\_string* - Connect string obtained from database console; it would be something like myDatabase_high